Table of Contents

 - Evaluate the return on investment.

-- Educate staffers and volunteers on the crucial principles of philanthropy and the purpose of fund development and direct them towards execution.
+- Educate staffers and volunteers on the crucial principles of philanthropy and the purpose of development and direct them towards execution.

 - Engage the stakeholders and build strong relationships.